-The discerning choices in email to software in 2022, How important is email to digital marketers?
+The discerning choices in email to software.
+How important is email to digital marketers?
 Maybe more than you think.
 While social media, SMS messaging, and video conferencing have replaced email as the chief means of connecting with friends and family for many of us, email remains an essential path for companies and brands to reach customers.

 Marketing officiandos will tell you that multichannel campaigns are today’s best practice, and that’s true.
 Savvy marketers will use every combination of social media, direct mail, chat, display ads, SMS, web landing pages, and even the metaverse to get their messages in front of consumers.
 But it may surprise you to learn just how central email is to many successful digital campaigns.

 According to recent research by HubSpot, a, full 64% of small businesses use email to reach customers—a higher rate than for any other digital channels save social media and websites.
 And whether it was due to isolation during the global pandemic or for some other reason, 77% of marketers saw increased customer engagement with email in 2021 versus 2020.
 Little surprise, then, that four out of five survey respondents said they’d rather give up on social media than on email.

 To succeed at email marketing, however, takes more than a spreadsheet full of email addresses.
 You’ll need tools to help you compose, send, and track your emails, and even to integrate data from your email campaigns with your other backend systems.